Lastcraft484/RoleBot/README.md

 ![Bot config](https://cdn.discordapp.com/attachments/707320637026336799/734875049445556335/unknown.png)

 Here is where the bot name and icon are changed.
 Below the name there is the token.
 The token is what the code uses to talk to Discord's servers.
 Click on *Click to Reveal Token* or click on **Copy** .
 The token is needed later.
-Next click on the **OAuth2** tab
+Next click on the **OAuth2** tab.

 ![OAuth2 Page](https://cdn.discordapp.com/attachments/707320637026336799/734878141255909397/unknown.png)